JuliaLang/Pkg.jl/docs/src/compatibility.md

 ### Hyphen specifiers

-!!! compat "Julia 1.4"
-    Hyphen specifiers requires at least Julia 1.4, so it is recomended to also add
-    ```toml
-    [compat]
-    julia = "1.4"
-    ```
-    to the project file when using them.
 Hyphen syntax can also be used to specify version ranges.
 Make sure that you have a space on both sides of the hyphen.

 ```toml